 Unexplained complications of pregnancy

 If gestational trophoblastic disease is suspected, testing includes measurement of serum beta-hCG and, if not previously done, pelvic ultrasonography.
 Findings (eg, very high beta-hCG levels, classic ultrasonographic findings) may suggest the diagnosis, but biopsy is required.
+Typically, beta-hCG levels are high in patients with invasive mole or choriocarcinoma and low in those with placental site trophoblastic tumor or epithelioid trophoblastic tumor.

 Invasive mole and choriocarcinoma are suspected if biopsy findings suggest invasive disease or if beta-hCG levels remain higher than expected after treatment for hydatidiform mole (see below).

-The International Federation of Gynecology and Obstetrics (FIGO) has developed a staging system for gestational trophoblastic neoplasia (see Table: FIGO Anatomic Staging of Gestational Trophoblastic Neoplasia).
+The International Federation of Gynecology and Obstetrics (FIGO) has developed a staging system for gestational trophoblastic neoplasia (see table FIGO Anatomic Staging of Gestational Trophoblastic Neoplasia).

 FIGO Anatomic Staging of Gestational Trophoblastic Neoplasia